Former Texas police officer guilty of manslaughter for killing of Black woman

-A jury on Thursday convicted former Fort Worth police officer Aaron Dean of manslaughter, a charge that leaves Dean facing up to 20 years in jail for killing Atatiana Jefferson in 2019.
+A jury has convicted former Fort Worth police officer Aaron Dean of manslaughter, a charge that leaves Dean facing up to 20 years in jail for killing Atatiana Jefferson in 2019.
 Dean was acquitted of a murder charge.

-Dean, who is white, was responding to a non-emergency call from a neighbor, fatally shot Ms Jefferson, who was Black, through an open window.
-Dean testified that he had no choice but to shoot Ms Jefferson after she pointed a gun at him, but his partner testified that he never said anything about a gun before firing the shot.
+Dean, who is white, was responding to a non-emergency call from a neighbour, fatally shot Jefferson, who was Black, through an open window.
+Dean testified that he had no choice but to shoot Jefferson after she pointed a gun at him, but his partner testified that he never said anything about a gun before firing the shot.

 The killing outraged members of the Fort Worth community, who pushed for Dean’s arrest shortly after the killing in October of 2019.
 They got what they wanted when the Fort Worth Police Department released the body camera footage of the shooting and arrested Dean, 38, who quit the police force without speaking to investigators.